edwinEldhose404/edwinEldhose404/README.md

 # Hi there, I'm Edwin Eldhose

-I am a Data Analyst with a passion for uncovering insights from data and building impactful solutions. [cite_start]My experience includes leveraging Python, SQL, and Power BI to analyze datasets and create compelling visualizations[cite: 3].
+I am a Data Analyst with a passion for uncovering insights from data and building impactful solutions.
+My experience includes leveraging Python, SQL, and Power BI to analyze datasets and create compelling visualizations.
 I am actively seeking opportunities to contribute to data-driven decision-making.

 ---